Nezu Station

 Nezu Station (根津駅 Nezu-eki) is a metro station on the Tokyo Metro Chiyoda Line located in Bunkyo, Tokyo.

 Station layout

 The station is reached by stairways from the street to the ticket wickets.

-The station consists of two side platforms located on separate levels.
+The station consists of two split platforms located on separate levels.

 Platforms

 History

 Nezu Station opened for revenue service on 20 December 1969.

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.